Hannah-Moon/45_React_RealTime_Investment/README.md

 ## 🎖️ Credits

 - Photo by fabio on Unsplash
-- BannerBackground01 Photo by Shubham Dhage on Unsplash
+- # BannerBackground01 Photo by Shubham Dhage on Unsplash

 ## 📝 Takeaway

 - Using mixtures of css, tailwind, and mui of better styling

-## 🚀 Getting Started with Create React App
+## 🚀 React App

 - This project was bootstrapped with Create React App.